-I watched Argo last night and noticed some brief footage of the Hollywood sign looking pretty rough.
-I’d no idea about the sign’s history so did some reading.
+I watched Argo last night and saw footage of the Hollywood sign looking pretty rough.
+I had no idea of the sign’s history, so did some reading.

 The letters were 45ft tall and the characters were outlined by 4,000 light bulbs to make it flash in segments — HOLLY, then WOOD, then LAND, before lighting up entirely.

 The total cost of the sign was $21,000 (about $265,000 today), and it was only expected to exist for 18 months.

 In 1949, after the sign and land beneath it had been given to the city of Los Angeles, the Hollywood Chamber of Commerce in conjunction with the L.A.
 Parks Department began efforts to repair the seriously deteriorated sign which had been abandoned by the Hollywoodland real estate group in the 1930s due to the Great Depression.
 It was decided that the LAND segment be removed, keeping HOLLYWOOD in order to promote the movie industry.